David10238/message_board/README.md

 - **posts-express:** Typescript and Express microservice for storing posts
 - **profile-django:** Python and Django microservice for storing user settings and profile information
 - **api-actix:** Rust and Actix api server for front ends to interact with, does not need a database
+- **spa-react:** Typescript and React application for the web browser front end

 ## **Languages Used**